Sam-Striker/BigDataGenQ22/README.md

 # StudentMarksDataAnalysis

-This is aplication accroding to given student grade report provided. when we replace the empty cells in the students:quiz, Assignemnt and MID exam with the value of its associated axis, we will get
+This is appllication according to the given dataset and student grade report provided. when we replace the empty cells in the students:quiz, Assignemnt and MID exam with the value of its associated axis, we will get

 i) the mean value of the quiz Axis